carlesoriol/zxsimon/README.md

 ZX Simon is a conversion of the classic MB Simon game to ZX Spectrum 48k.

-This fan conversion is done non profit just for fun.
+This fan conversion is done non-profit just for fun.

 ![Alt text](art/simon_case.svg.png)